gilnam74/vex-sneppet/Programming-basics.md

 ## Commands
 A **command** is the **smallest fraction of a program** which performs a specific task.
 The definition of command may look almost the same as a program definition, but the program is a more general concept.
 In other words, a program consists of the commands.
 You can imagine commands as bricks which form the block of the program.

 Commands exist within the given programming language, it predefined by the language itself.
 You write your programs using existing commands.
-For example, you will use `copyfile()` Python command to copy a file from one location to another if you will write your own copying Python program.
+For example, you will use `copyfile()` Python command to copy a file from one location to another if you will write your own **copying program** with a Python language.

 So basically coding process happens like this: you break your global program task into small command pieces and search for commands which could solve this pieces within a given programming language.

 Commands also can have **inputs** and **outputs** of data as we discover with programs.